Back-to-School Prep Guide

 Do I need to label every single school supply?

 The more you label, the less time you spend replacing costly things that got lost.
-The non-negotiables are water bottles (no germy mix-ups!), sweaters and jackets, and anything else you don’t want to replace or get mixed up.
+The non-negotiables are water bottles, sweaters and jackets, and anything you don't want to replace or get mixed up.

 What is the best label for a water bottle?

-A waterproof, dishwasher-safe vinyl label with your kid’s full name.
-Mabel’s Labels waterproof labels are a top pick for this specifically because they’re best known for durable, high-quality labels.
+A waterproof, dishwasher-safe vinyl label with your kid's full name.
+Mabel's Labels waterproof labels are a top pick because they're known for durable, high-quality labels.

 How do I label school uniforms so the label survives washing?

 Use Tag Mates Stick-On Clothing Labels.
-They’re laundry-safe and designed for care tags.
-Place on the inside collar or waistband.
-Avoid laundry markers — they fade too fast and blur, making them hard to read.
+They're laundry-safe and designed for care tags.
+Place on the inside collar or waistband, and avoid laundry markers — they fade and blur too fast.

 Can I reuse labels from last year?

-Stick-on labels that are still adhered and readable can certainly stay!
-But check in with your kids — they may have outgrown the designs and want something fresh for the new year.
+Stick-on labels that are still adhered and readable can stay.
+Check with your kids, though — they may have outgrown the designs and want something fresh for the new year.

 When should I order back-to-school labels?

-As soon as you have your supply list in hand!
-Usually late June or July.
-Ordering early means you have them well before the first-day rush (plus, you may get them on sale!).
+As soon as you have your supply list in hand, usually late June or July.
+Ordering early means you have them well before the first-day rush, and you may catch a sale.

 Are Mabel's Labels actually dishwasher-safe?

 Yes.
-They’re made to handle the dishwasher, microwave, and laundry.
-That’s the whole point — and we stand by it with our 100% Satisfaction Guarantee!
+They're made to handle the dishwasher, microwave, and laundry — that's the whole point, and we back it with our 100% Satisfaction Guarantee.

 Because the only thing that should come home from school is stories — not someone else's sweater.